 Cliffs of Moher

 Road tripping through Ireland will not only take you to iconic attractions but it will also allow you to stumble across some spontaneous gems that you may never have experienced if you opted for an alternative form of transportation.

-An overnight stay in Limerick saw us head back to the Cliffs of Moher but not before we paid a quick visit to Clare Abbey in Ennis.
+An overnight stay in Limerick saw us head back to enjoy a Cliffs of Moher tour but not before we paid a quick visit to Clare Abbey in Ennis.
 The ruins of this 12th-century civil parish have been transformed into a burial ground and it’s just one of those attractions that when you visit, you realize how much history is surrounding you.

 Visiting Ireland is, of course, more than just about the history but it’s pretty astonishing how much there is everywhere you look in terms of the architecture and infrastructure.
 Ireland is clearly a proud nation and one that continues to embrace the history and preserve all of the ancient, medieval structures that help today’s travelers understand what life was really like in past centuries.

 A worthwhile stop on our journey to the Cliffs of Moher but with better weather conditions, we were ready to see the majestic cliffs and confirm that they really are as spectacular as everyone indicates.